ShrutiTate/AI-Resume-Screener/README.md

 🤝 Contribution Guidelines
 We welcome contributions from the community!
 Follow these steps to contribute:

-Fork the repository.
+1.Fork the repository.
-Create a new branch:git checkout -b feature-name
-Make your changes and commit:git commit -m "Added a new feature" Push the changes:git push origin feature-name
+2.Create a new branch:git checkout -b feature-name 3.Make your changes and commit:git commit -m "Added a new feature" 4.Push the changes:git push origin feature-name
-Open a Pull Request (PR) and describe your changes.
+5.Open a Pull Request (PR) and describe your changes.

 📜 License
 This project is licensed under the MIT License.
 Feel free to use and enhance it.